turingschool/identity/README.md

 This app is tested by plugging it into asquared and showing that it actually works.
 This is to prevent divergence between the client and the api it is consuming.

+## Releasing a version for services to consume

+Run `rake push`

+Our gemfury username is jumpstartlab, our email is contact@turing.io, ask me for the password if you need it.

 ## Setup

 ```ruby